zivvers/KakfaElasticDemo/README.md

 ## Other Useful Commands

-  1. ~Probably don't do this to a production system~ Purging data from Kafka (but not Elasticsearch) requires updating the retention period to something very short, and then changing back, e.g.
+  1. Probably don't do this to a production system...Purging data from Kafka (but not Elasticsearch) requires updating the retention period to something very short, and then changing back, e.g.
   ```
   docker exec -it kafka kafka-configs --bootstrap-server kafka:29092 --entity-type topics --alter --entity-name test_topic --add-config retention.ms=1000
   ```